KSP-KOS/KOS/doc/source/structures/misc/gui.rst

     -----------------------------------------------------------------------------------
     :attr:`X`                             :struct:`scalar` (pixels)       X-position of the window.
 Negative values measure from the right side of the screen.
     :attr:`Y`                             :struct:`scalar` (pixels)       Y-position of the window.
 Negative values measure from the bottom of the screen.
+    :attr:`DRAGGABLE`                     :struct:`Boolean`               Set to false to prevent the window being user-draggable.
     ===================================== =============================== =============

 .. structure:: Widget